chris-roberts-dev/flowlynk-crm-dev/README.md

 ---

 # Detailed remaining items (roadmap / backlog for co-development)
-This is the “what’s left” list you can feed into ChatGPT to co-develop in stories.
+This is the “what’s left”.

 ## EPIC 2 — Tenancy hardening & invariants
 - Tenant filtering for UserAdmin (tenant admins should only see users with membership in that org)